mickuehl/edgepi/docs/setup_raspberry.md

 #### Step 10: Create a key-pair and install it

-In order to login without a password, create a public/private key-pair
+In order to login without a password, create a public/private key-pair and add the public key to the Raspberry Pi.

 ```shell